 PERSONALITY ~ Nymeria is certainly one of our most rambunctious rescues.
 She loves to play and push boundaries to see just how much she can get away with, which is why we had trouble finding the right companion for her.
 However, around people she is shy and easily intimidated.

 RELATIONSHIP ~ When we first rescued Nymeria and the other 10 wolf-dogs from Iowa, she lived with females Brienne, Lady, and Arya, and male Ghost.
 Shifting pack dynamics led to some serious fights, so Nymeria moved out.
 She briefly lived with Lakota, but they weren’t a good match.
 Finally, she settled in with Lucian until he passed away in June of 2017.
+She’s dating one of our newest rescues, Bear.
+It’s not a love match yet, but we’re hopeful they will learn to appreciate each other.

 LIKES ~ Nymeria is a feisty girl, and she loves fence-fighting with her neighbors.
 Her previous habitat-mate, Arya, lives directly behind them and they bicker through the fence all day long.